I wrote this article four years ago. But it fits well into the series on becoming someone who can produce, who can stand out… so read it.

 So, steps to create a strategy:

 Step one: What is the actual goal?
 It has to be something that you can measure.
-Or a yes/no. Something specific that you either did it or didn’t do it.
+Or a yes/no. Something specific result that you either did it or didn’t do it.

 Here we’ll see another difference between poor people and rich people.